3choff/docs-miner/README.md

 ## Technical Notes
 - The extension uses the Jina AI Reader API for markdown conversion
+- Crawling is restricted to subdirectories of the initial URL to ensure focused documentation
 - Output quality and content extraction depends on Jina AI's capabilities and limitations
 - Rate limiting: 1 second delay between requests to prevent overloading
 - May be affected by website's robots.txt and rate limiting policies